neoKode1/DirectorchairAi/README.md

 **AI-Powered Media Studio with Film Director Intelligence**

 Create professional media with AI that thinks like a film director.
-Generate images, videos, audio, and voiceovers using natural language and get intelligent cinematographic guidance.
+Generate images, videos, audio, and voiceovers using natural language and get intelligent cinematographic guidance with automated smart controls.

 ## 🚀 Features